Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Dartmouth_HPC_intro-working.md

 Remove a module from the list that are loaded `module rm`
 conda environments -bioconda vs. yml file
 .bash_profile - what is it and how do you use it

-## Interacting with files from your hpc
-Editing files on the hpc - nano
-navigating the prompt - ctrl+a/ctrl+e, tab to autocomplete, ctrl+c
-figuring out where you are - pwd what is in the directory you're in - ls
-creating directories and organizing files - mkdir, cd, mv, cp
-navigating to directories - space limitations and the scratch directory
-copying files from one location to another - recursive copying, rsync, cp, scp
-regex special characters - \* ,\t, \n, ., ~, ^, $
-uninterpreting special characters
-looking inside files - more, cat
-redirecting output - >
-grep - looking for patterns in your files
-sed - editing batches of files
-Downloading data from external sources (NCBI, ensembl, SRA, etc.) - rsync, curl, wget
-piping commands to link them together grep - looking for patterns in your files
-sed - editing batches of files
-manipulating file contents - cut, paste
-Looping commands

-## Large jobs on the hpc
-building a command - reading the manual!!!
-writing a bash script by linking commands
-writing a pbs script to submit a job
-checking the traffic on discovery- pbsmons
-submitting a job - mksub
-checking the status of a submitted job- qstat, myjobs
-nohup

-## Error mitigation
-errors with job submission - exit status what does this tell you about what happened, look in your error/output file - does it look like you would expect? stack exchange - what is it and how do yuo use it?
-Error messages, where can I find them and how do I know what they mean?
-Problem set